 Daycares and Preschools Limiting Nap Times:

 This may sound harsh, but you are the parent paying for child care services.
 I have seen too many cases of daycare's requiring 3-5 year old children to have a 3 hour nap period, whether they fall asleep or not.
 This is not feasible and purely unrealistic for this age group.
 Especially if they are required to lay down for 3 hours, of course most children will eventually fall asleep many times later into the afternoon after being required to lay down for such a long time.
 This can cause big time problems at bedtime and overnight for any child sleeping this long or being required to lay down for an extended time in the late afternoon.
 The expectations need to be realistic for each age group.
 Asking 3-5 year old's to lay down 1 -1.50 hours is understandable, but a 5 year old truly may not need any actual sleep time, a short rest period will be sufficient to help parents when a child gets ready for bedtime.

 Final Thoughts: Remember there is no universal age or timing when all children will remove naps form their daily schedule.
 Taking the time to document and evaluating how a child handles the transition is most important.
 Some times children simply need to adjust their nap time or cut down on the length of the nap.
 Then the time comes to completely take the nap out of the equation.There can always be bumps in the road, take 7-10 days after removing the nap to see if you have seen any progress in their bedtime or overnight sleep, if not its time to evaluate other areas of their sleep that may need some extra tweaking.

-Do you have questions or comments, send them my way as I love to hear from my readers, email me at email@example.com and check out other blogs on my website www.serenitysleepers.com
+Do you have questions or comments, send them my way as I love to hear from my readers, email me at email@example.com!
+Be sure to check out the other blogs on my website www.serenitysleepers.com.